 - Use stormwater regulations to require construction projects to carry out best management practices that effectively improve the character and health of water resources and reduce impairments.

-- Determine priority areas for “greening” policies and practices for public and private projects.
+- Use water quality data, flooding data, and information about infrastructure condition and risks to public and private areas for functional stormwater greening practices.
+Determine priority areas for “greening” policies and practices for public and private projects.